 - Add water and pressure cook until 3 whistles.

 - You may garnish optionally with chopped coriander.
-Serve hot with rice or roti.
+Serve hot with basmati rice, naan or roti.

 FAQ